 Sustainability is the word at the heart of this all.
 Forest Green’s development into an environmentally friendly club have been widely documented – and I applaud their efforts.
-I have no doubt that, ecologically speaking, Rovers will become football’s first sustainable club.
+I have no doubt that, ecologically speaking, Rovers will become the game’s first sustainable club.
 But this is not the kind of sustainability that matters in football.

 The club want, eventually, to be in the Championship.
 And that means that, even if their new stadium were full every week, the club’s revenues would depend almost entirely on TV money, leaving them at a massive financial disadvantage in a division where the average attendance in 2016/17 was just over 20,000.
 In other words, the club could only survive at this level by having a series of managers who can outperform their budget every year.